 Breast cancer screening

-Breast cancer is the most common cancer in women – one in seven women in NSW will develop breast cancer in their lifetime.
+Breast cancer is the most common cancer in women – one in eight women in NSW will develop breast cancer in their lifetime.
 The biggest risk factors for breast cancer are being a woman, and being over 50.

 Being screened for breast cancer when you don’t have any symptoms can help find cancer early, when it is smaller and easier to treat.